Barbara Neeb-Bruckner

 The island of Santo Antao is traversed by an imposing mountain range.
 We did some marvelous walks, for example from the sea level to "Cova", an extinct volcanic crater.

-Aalborg-Faroe-Shetland-Orkney-Inverness-Glasgow-Gothenburg-Aalborg in 14 days Welcome to Shetland
+Aalborg-Faroe-Shetland-Orkney-Inverness-Glasgow-Gothenburg-Aalborg in 14 days

 After 2 days of sailing in really good weather and with a brief stop on the Faroe Islands, I arrived in Shetland.
 An intensive 2 days of touring took me to Sumburgh Head Nature Reserve, Jarlshof Settlement, a Croft Museum and the town of Lerwick.
 Along the way I saw some beautiful scenery, fed some Shetland Ponies and stayed in the quaint Busta House Hotel.
 During Wednesday the wind reached Force 10 (allegedly) and I sailed to Orkney that evening - it was a 'roller coaster' of a crossing.
 During another 2 days of intensive touring I saw the Churchill Barriers, Scapa Flow, St Margarets Hope, Kirkwall, St Magnus Cathedral, Italian Chapel, Stromness, Skara Brae and the Ring of Brodgar.
 The two latter sights were granted World Heritage Status by UNESCO some years ago and it was a great experience to walk through house like buildings of our ancestors built 5000 years ago.
 Then another ferry took me to mainland Scotland passing the 'Old Man of Hoy' on the way.
 I walked the purple heather covered hills near Loch Ness - no appearance from Nessie, I climbed the mist enveloped Ben Lomond, I visited Stirling Castle and the nearby Wallace Monument (re the film Braveheart).
 Then it was the long journey home - walk, train, plane, bus, walk, ferry, walk, bus, walk - home to Aalborg.